dpawatts/ormongo-ancestry/README.markdown

-    HasSiblings             Returns true if the record's parent has more than one child IsOnlyChild             Returns true if the record is the only child of its parent Descendants             Scopes the model on direct and indirect children of the record DescendantIDs           Returns a list of a descendant ids DescendantsAndSelf      Scopes the model on descendants and itself DescendantsAndSelfIDs   Returns a list of all ids in the record's subtree Depth                   Return the depth of the node, root nodes are at depth 0
+    HasSiblings             Returns true if the record's parent has more than one child IsOnlyChild             Returns true if the record is the only child of its parent Descendants             Scopes the model on direct and indirect children of the record DescendantIDs           Returns a list of a descendant IDs DescendantsAndSelf      Scopes the model on descendants and itself DescendantsAndSelfIDs   Returns a list of all IDs in the record's descendants and itself Depth                   Return the depth of the node, root nodes are at depth 0

 ## Options for Ancestry